Borys Budka to chair European Parliament’s industry and research committee

 “The likely focus of the committee will be to address the challenges of global climate change whilst remaining conscious of maintaining Europe’s global technological competitiveness,” said Lidia Borrell-Damián, secretary general of Science Europe, an association of research organisations.

-MEPs will vote on Ursula von der Leyen’s bid for a second term as president of the European Commission on Thursday, after Maltese MEP Roberta Metsola was re-elected as Parliament president for another two and a half years.
+MEPs voted on Thursday to re-elect Ursula von der Leyen for a second term as president of the European Commission on 18 July, after Maltese MEP Roberta Metsola was re-elected as Parliament president for another two and a half years.

 Never miss an update from Science|Business: Newsletter sign-up